Battle of Choloki (1918): Background

 On March 3, 1918, between Soviet Russia and Germany, Austria-Hungary, Ottomans and Bulgaria, the Brest-Litovsk Armistice Agreement was signed, according to which Russia withdrew from the World War I. According to the truce, Russia had to give Batumi and Kars districts to the Ottoman Empire.
 At that time Transcaucasia was actually independent from the RSFSR and was governed by Transcaucasia Seim and Transcaucasia Commissariat, although it had not declared independence.
 The Ottoman Empire demanded the surrender of the territories belonging to the Treaty of Brest-Litovsk from the Transcaucasian government as well.
 The Seim tried to solve the problem with Ottomans through diplomatic means.
 For this purpose, the Trebizond Peace Conference was started on March 12, 1918.
 The negotiation did not have a positive result.
 In parallel with the negotiations, the Ottoman army started military operations to occupy the disputed territories.

 Combat operations until the 6th of April

 In March, the 9th, 6th and 3rd Ottoman armies under the command of Mehmed Vehib Pasha attacked the Caucasus.
 On March 31, 1918, the Ottomans captured Batumi.
-The 4th Infantry Legion (Commander Tsereteli) stationed in the city fled to Ozurgeti, and the 2nd Infantry Legion (Commander Colonel Karalashvili) fled to Chakvi.
-The Chairman of the National Council of Georgia, Noe Zhordania, instructed Giorgi Mazniashvili to immediately go to Natanebi Station and prevent the Ottomans from advancing to the Choloki River here.
-Mazniashvili took over as chief of staff on April 1.
+The Georgian 4th Infantry Brigade under Commander Tsereteli stationed in the city withdrew to Ozurgeti, and the 2nd Infantry Brigade under Colonel Karalashvili withdrew to Chakvi.
+The Chairman of the National Council of Georgia, Noe Zhordania, instructed General Mazniashvili to immediately deploy to Natanebi Station close to the Black Sea coast and prevent the Ottomans from advancing to the Choloki River.
+Mazniashvili took over as Chief of Staff on April 1.